 Total Credits | 36 |

-1 | These tracks are internal to the program and represent different pathways a student can follow to earn this degree.
-Track names do not appear in the Graduate School admissions application, and they will not appear on the transcript. |
+These pathways are internal to the program and represent different curricular paths a student can follow to earn this degree.
+Pathway names do not appear in the Graduate School admissions application, and they will not appear on the transcript.

-3 | This includes any course in the Learning Sciences program area or any other approved course by the Learning Sciences faculty as covering appropriate content in the learning sciences. |
+This includes any course in the Learning Sciences program area or any other approved course by the Learning Sciences faculty as covering appropriate content in the learning sciences.

-Quantitative Methods Track1
+Quantitative Methods Pathway1

-- Educational Statistics and Research Methodology subarea
+Educational Statistics and Research Methodology Subarea

 Code | Title | Credits |